-- 14.1 The Parties shall agree to an appropriate information sharing accord for the sharing of information in relation to integrated services.
-The information sharing accord shall set out the principles, policies, procedures and management strategies around which information sharing is carried out.
-It will encapsulate national and legal requirements. - 14.2 The Parties will work together to progress the specific arrangements, practical policies and procedures, designated responsibilities and any additional requirements for any purpose connected with the preparation of an integration scheme, the preparation of a strategic plan or the carrying out of integration functions. - 14.3 The Parties shall be assisted in this process by a Joint Information Sharing Group which shall review an existing Memorandum of Understanding and Information Sharing Protocol to see whether these are suitable for the purposes of integration, or whether replacements, modifications or supplements are considered necessary.
-The Group shall report their findings to the Parties and the IJB. - 14.4 If the Joint Information Sharing Group consider that a further high level accord or information sharing protocol is required, or if amendments are necessary to existing ones, they shall assist the Parties and the IJB by preparing these and making them available with their recommendation to the IJB in the first instance for comment.
+- 14.1 The Parties shall agree to an appropriate information sharing accord and procedures for the sharing of information in relation to integrated services.
+These shall set out the principles, policies, procedures and management strategies around which information sharing is carried out.
+They will encapsulate national and legal requirements. - 14.2 The Parties will work together to progress the specific arrangements, practical policies and procedures, designated responsibilities and any additional requirements for any purpose connected with the preparation of an integration scheme, the preparation of a strategic plan or the carrying out of integration functions. - 14.3 The Parties shall be assisted in this process by a Joint Information Sharing Group.
+This group which shall reviewed anthe existing Memorandum of Understanding and Information Sharing Protocol to see whether these awere suitable for the purposes of integration, or whether replacements, modifications or supplements awere considered necessary.
+The Group shall reported that the existing Memorandum of Understanding was sufficient. their findings to the Parties and the IJB.

-- 14.5 If a new information sharing accord and/or procedures for information sharing are necessary, these will be agreed to by the Parties by the time functions are delegated to the IJB. - 14.6 The information sharing accord may be amended or replaced by agreement of the Parties and the IJB. - 14.7 The Parties will continue to develop information technology systems and procedures to enable information to be shared appropriately and effectively between the Parties and the IJB.
+- 14.4 If the Joint Information Sharing Group consider that a further high level accord or information sharing protocol is required, or if amendments are necessary to existing ones, they shall assist the Parties and the IJB by preparing these and making them available with their recommendation to the IJB in the first instance for comment. - 14.5 By the time functions are delegated to the IJB the Parties shall agree to either use the existing Memorandum of Understanding/ Information Sharing Protocol or agree a new information sharing accord and/or procedures for information sharing. - 14.6 The information sharing accord and procedures may be amended or replaced by agreement of the Parties and the IJB.
+Regard will be taken of the SASPI template when revising or replacing these. - 14.7 The Parties will continue to develop information technology systems and procedures to enable information to be shared appropriately and effectively between the Parties and the IJB.